Save Money With A Home Swap Vacation

-Our host’s teenagers were too old to have toys around but they did leave a box of costumes for TT.
+Our host’s teenagers were too old to have toys around but they did leave a box of costumes for Tiny Traveler.
 She was thrilled to play dress-up while we cooked dinner at night.

 Before we left our Paris home we spent more than an hour cleaning, doing laundry, making beds, putting dishes away, vacuuming, making sure there were no remnants of Play-Doh in their shag rug and so on (they did the same).

 I wasn’t sure how to launder their bulky down comforter in their tiny washing machine and withough a dryer.
 It ocurred to me after we got home that we should have taken it to the launderer around the corner, paid for the service and left the receipt for our exchange partner.
 Next time!